rgglez/gofiber-zitadel-middleware/README.md

 ## Testing

 A test is included.
-It also works as an example.

 To run the test you must:

 1. Setup a working Zitadel instance, either self-hosted or SaaS.
 You will need the URL of this instance, as the **Provider URL**.
 1. Setup a Zitadel application in your instance.
 You will need the [**Client ID**](https://zitadel.com/docs/guides/manage/console/applications#application-settings) of this application.